December 3, 2025

-To help you stay safe whilst using your mobile phone, we’ve partnered with our Fraud Team to share these five tips.
+To help you stay safe whilst using your mobile phone, we’ve partnered with our Fraud Team to share these tips.

 Chances are, you pick up and unlock your phone many times throughout the day and so you might have a phone PIN that’s quick and simple to enter.
 But this is risky as, if your phone gets lost or stolen, it could be easier for someone to guess your PIN and access your information.